Support for the widely-used Windows 10 operating system came to an

 ‘distributions’, most of which are free, and a popular one for home and

 office use is Ubuntu.
-Much of
+Most of

 what you can do with Windows can be done with Ubuntu, but it might take a